flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 6. Programmable LEDs
 ^^^^^^^^^^^^^^^^^^^^

 The LEDs on the right side of the IO panel, marked 1 and 2 are User-programmable LEDs.
-Learn more :ref:`here.<list-of-APIs>`
+Learn more `here. <http://api.flytbase.com>`_

 7. Gimbal
 ^^^^^^^^^

 FlytPOD provides a dedicated 4 PWM output channels for your Gimbal.
-Learn more :ref:`here.<list-of-APIs>`
+Learn more `here. <http://api.flytbase.com>`_

 8. Safety and Buzzer